 Figure 4-29.
 The Value attribute of the Contacts tabular section

-At this point the People catalog is considered finished.
-Take a look what you have now.
+At this point, the People catalog is considered finished.
+Take a look at what you have now.
 To start the application in 1C:Enterprise mode click Start Debugging (F5).

 Confirm the system request to update the configuration, and then accept the changes to the configuration.